 When you’re just starting on your exercise journey, you might not want to buy everything at once.
 If I had to choose only two of these pieces of equipment, I would recommend getting an exercise mat and some dumbbells.

-These two items can help you have a great workout, and they are part of the equipment for BBG 1.0.
+Even just these two items can help you have a great workout.
 As you look to expand your home gym, remember you can often purchase affordable equipment second hand.

 Don’t worry if you don’t have a lot of space at home!
 Literally all you need is enough space to fit a mat to do a full body workout at home.

 What do you have in your home gym?
 Let me know in the comments below.